bruvellu/blaster/README.md

 ## Internals

-1. Each candidate is BLASTed against the local database using the specified BLAST program.
+1. Each candidate is BLASTed against the local database using the specified BLAST program (default is `tblastn`).

 2. Best 3 loci hits are copied to `reverse` folder as FASTA files.